supminn/mockBee/README.md

 ## **🤔 About**

-🚀 **mockBEE** will give you Fake Backend APIs for you to build awesome Frontend Projects!
+🚀 **mockBEE** gives you Fake Backend APIs for you to build awesome Frontend Projects!

 ⚡ Building and hosting custom backend is complex and time-consuming.
 Instead, use variety of fake APIs provided by **mockBEE** and get started instantly.